 I love (stereotypical) French girl style.
 The simplicity, the balance of modern style with timeless classics…it is what I try to emulate in most of my every day wardrobe.
 Leaning into that je ne sais quoi personal style has helped me refine my wardrobe and invest in staples that I wear again and again.

 So much of France’s history with fashion is focused on the high end, the haute couture and the storied fashion houses.
-But there are plenty of ready to wear and high street French fashion brands nowadays as well as brands that fall in both the affordable and mid range price points that will allow you to feel like you look the part of Parisian while also not breaking the bank.
+But there are plenty of ready to wear and high street French fashion brands nowadays.
+There are also French style clothing brands that fall in both the affordable and mid-range price points that will allow you to feel like you look the part of minimalist style like the Parisians while also not breaking the bank.

-Splitting my time between New York and Paris for my brand Paris, Perfected, I have shopped at and own pieces from many a French brand.
+Splitting my time between New York and Paris for my travel advisory En Route to Rêverie, I have shopped at and own pieces from many a French brand.
+I have built a wardrobe of classic pieces that resemble a Capsule Wardrobe of sorts.

 Some of the brands included are more focused on investment pieces as well so keep that in mind as you’re shopping.